 Controlled by a 13th-century castle fort, the Chouvigny Gorges roadway in the Combrailles, at the heart of the Sioule canyons in between Menat and Ébreuil, uses vehicle drivers, bicycle riders and bicyclists a series of stunning landscapes, both verdant and wild, dotted with high cliffs.
 Destinations to see on a trip consist of the official reception space, the arms space, the treasure tower, and the watchtower.

-There are likewise several churches of interest to check out in Montlucon town center: the 12th century Church of Saint-Pierre and the 15th century Church of Notre-Dame are the most essential.
-The town likewise has a great choice of parks and public gardens to walk through, such as the well-kept Jardin Wilson and the substantial English design gardens of Jardin Breda.
+There are also several churches of interest to check out in Montlucon town center: the 12th century Church of Saint-Pierre and the 15th century Church of Notre-Dame are the most essential.
+The town also has a great choice of parks and public gardens to walk through, such as the well-kept Jardin Wilson and the decent English design gardens of Jardin Breda.
 In contrast, the castle and park of Saint-Jean are other accessible locations to take an afternoon boardwalk through the gardens.

 A middle ages town with an abundant past, the village of Charroux, nestling at the heart of Bourbonnais, is noted amongst the most lovely cities of France.
 Its streets and paved alleys use a unique heritage for walkers and enthusiasts of old structures: ancient homes, a 12th-century church with a truncated belfry, clock tower, market hall with wood pillars, a house with a wood frame and corbels from the 14th century, Cour des Dames, flower wells and strengthened doors.